TCW22: Building a TEI Release

 previous step (you should see your own commit message on the build page).
 Make sure that

-Log into the TEI server via ssh tei@cchum-kvm-dockerteic.in2p3.fr.
+into the TEI server via ssh tei@cchum-kvm-dockerteic.in2p3.fr.
+Note that if

 Install on tei-c.org: ./tei-install.sh --package=TEIP5 --version=X.X.X